Xentrk/x3mRouting/README.md

     sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 AMZ_NFLX autoscan=amazonaws,netflix,nflx

 #### Manual Method
-The manual method is used to create IPSET lists from files in **/opt/tmp** containing the IPv4 addresses and/or IPv4 CIDR format.
+The manual method is used to create IPSET lists from a file in **/opt/tmp** containing the IPv4 addresses and/or IPv4 CIDR format that you created manually, either using an editor, script or other method to populate the file with IPv4 addresses.

 Route all traffic matching IPSET list WIMIPCOM to VPN Client 1.